No Way to Treat a Lady (film): Filming

 Sol Siegel was reportedly unhappy with the ending, but was overruled by the director and star.

-The novel was re-issued under Goldman's name in 1968 to coincide with the release of the film.
-The New York Times called it "dazzling".
+The novel was reissued under Goldman's name in 1968 to coincide with the release of the film.
+Anthony Boucher of The New York Times called it "dazzling".

 Smight was entitled to 15% of the net profits.
 He says he never received any, but blames this on studio accounting.

 Release

 Box office

-No Way to Treat a Lady premiered on March 20, 1968, and grossed $3.1 million at the U.S. box office.
+No Way to Treat a Lady premiered on March 20, 1968, and grossed $3.1 million at the US box office.

 Critical response

 Wanda Hale of the New York Daily News praised the film for Steiger's "tour-de-force performance" and its blending of humor and the macabre.
 The People critic Ernest Betts likened the film to the works of Alfred Hitchcock, praising Steiger's performance and summarizing: "The film has a macabre humor which just takes the edge off the horror and is sometimes hilarious."

 Vincent Canby of The New York Times wrote of the film: "Beneath all the outrageous make-up, hairpieces, disguises and belly laughs in No Way to Treat a Lady, there is a curious and ironic comment about the land of stifling mother love...
 There is nothing wrong with this sort of sheer sensation for its own sake as long as the gags and Steiger's masquerades maintain their bold effrontery.
 When they don't, however, as happens with increasing frequency toward the end, the mind begins to wander."

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on nine reviews, with an average rating of 7.8/10.

 Actor George Segal was nominated for a BAFTA Award for Best Actor in a Supporting Role for his portrayal of Detective Moe Brummel.

 Home media

 Paramount Home Entertainment released the film on DVD on September 3, 2002.
+And available in digital media format at iTunes Store and Google Play Store.
 Under license from Paramount, Scream Factory released the film on Blu-ray for the first time on December 21, 2021.